ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/docker-16-docker-commit-export-import-save-load-commands/README.md

 ls -sh busybox.tar.gz
 ```

-- We can copy this archive files to any environment and create our images again.
-We will use same environment.
-So, firstly we will delete `busybox` image.
+- We can copy these archive files to any environment and create our images again.
+We will use the same environment.
+So, firstly, we will delete `busybox` image.

 ```bash
 docker image rm busybox